jhoodsmith/.emacs.d/README.md

 Most of what you see has been copied and adapted from fellow Emacs users who have shared their dot files on GitHub.
 I am indebted to all of them.
-If you are one of these individuals and you notice anything in my work that blatantly still resembles what you have done, then kindly get in touch and I will buy you a beer next time you're in London.
+If you are one of these individuals and you notice anything in my work that blatantly still resembles yours, then kindly get in touch and I will buy you a beer next time you're in London.

 ## License